What is Peel and Stick Tile?

 💡 Pro Tip: Give the tile a few days for the adhesive to cure before cleaning.

-So what’s the verdict, are you inspired to DIY a peel and stick tile backsplash, accent wall, flooring, and more?
+So what’s the verdict, are you inspired to DIY a peel and stick backsplash, accent wall, flooring, and more?
 Let us know in the comments!
 Check out our Peel and Stick Tile Collection for more choices and inspiration.